AnH0ang/kedro-aim/docs/logic/developement.md

-# Contribution
+# Developement

 ## Project Setup

 ### Pyenv

-In this project we use the python version `3.8.9`.
-It is recommendet to use Pyenv to install the required Python version as it minimizes conflicts with the system python executable.
+In this project we use the python version `>=3.8`.
+It is recommendet to use `pyenv` to install the required Python version as it minimizes conflicts with the system python executable.
 You can install it using the autoinstaller with the following line.

 ```bash
 curl https://pyenv.run | bash
 ```

-After that you need to install the required python verison `3.8.9`.
+After that you need to install a compatible python verison.
 To do that run:

 ```bash
 pyenv install 3.8.9